 Here are some of the ways you can help your child at home:

 •Reading with your child or ensuring your child reads every day for at least 20 minutes.
-Please make sure that you sign your child’s diary at least once a week.
+Please make sure that you sign your child’s diary at least three times a week.

 •Please ensure all children are practising their Times Tables and Spellings regularly as this has a fundamental impact upon their learning within class.

-•Please can you ensure that your child has their PE kit with them every day as we occasionally have to change the days that we do PE.
+•Please can you ensure that your child brings their PE kit with them on a Monday and it stays in their lockers and brought back home on a Friday.
+We occasionally have to change the days that we do PE.

-•Year 6 receive daily homework.
+•Year 6 will begin to receive daily homework.
 It is expected that they will complete this on the evening given (unless specified) ready to be marked the next day in school.

 •Children also need to be practicing their spellings and reading on a daily basis.

-•Spellings to be handed out on Mondays and tested the following Monday
+•Spellings to be handed out on Wednesdays and tested the following Wednesday